navneethg/athenax/README.md

-# athenax
+# libathena
-AWS Athena Extensions
+Python library to work with AWS Athena.